-- For neonates born at term and near term (35 weeks) gestation, resuscitation should start with 21% oxygen. - For preterm neonates born at less than 35 weeks of gestation, resuscitation should start with 21-30% oxygen; further oxygen concentration should be titrated to achieve target saturations.12 - For non-vigorous neonates born through meconium-stained amniotic fluid, the 2015 Neonatal Resuscitation Program (NRP) does not recommend routine intubation for suctioning of meconium, citing more harm due to intubation along with delay in providing adequate ventilation.12 - Obtain arterial cord blood for analysis: After cutting the cord, apply additional clamp on umbilical cord on placental side keeping a cord segment of 10-15 cm between two clamps. - Take a heparinized syringe and puncture the cord (clamped segment, once placenta is out and resuscitation is over) to take blood sample from umbilical artery.
+- For neonates born at term and near term ( 35 weeks) gestation, resuscitation should start with 21% oxygen. - For preterm neonates born at less than 35 weeks of gestation, resuscitation should start with 21% to 30% oxygen; further oxygen concentration should be titrated to achieve target saturations. - For non-vigorous neonates born through meconium stained amniotic fluid, the 2015 Neonatal Resuscitation Program (NRP) does not recommend routine intubation at birth for suctioning of meconium. - Obtain arterial cord blood for analysis: After cutting the cord, apply additional clamp on umbilical cord on placental side keeping a cord segment of 10 to 15 cm between two clamps.
+Take a heparinized syringe and puncture the cord (in the clamped segment, once placenta is out and resuscitation is over) to take blood sample from umbilical artery.

-Presence of metabolic acidosis (pH <7.00 and base deficit greater than 16 mmol/L) indicates relatively long-standing asphyxia (many minutes to hours), while presence of respiratory acidosis in absence of metabolic acidosis indicates presence of acute asphyxia (minutes) as in cord prolapse, acute abruption of placenta, etc.
+Presence of metabolic acidosis (pH<7.00 and base deficit greater than 16 mmol/L) indicates relatively long-standing asphyxia (minutes to hours), while presence of respiratory acidosis in absence of metabolic acidosis indicates acute asphyxia (minutes) as in cord prolapse, acute abruption of placenta, etc.